 Ae/ACM/ME 232 abc.
 Computational Fluid Dynamics.
 9 units (3-0-6).
 For course description, see Aerospace.

 ACM 256 ab.
 Special Topics in Applied Mathematics.
 9 units (3-0-6); first term.
 Prerequisite: ACM 101 or equivalent.
 Introduction to finite element methods.
 Development of the most commonly used method—continuous, piecewise-linear finite elements on triangles for scalar elliptic partial differential equations; practical (a posteriori) error estimation techniques and adaptive improvement; formulation of finite element methods, with a few concrete examples of important equations that are not adequately treated by continuous, piecewise-linear finite elements, together with choices of finite elements that are appropriate for those problems.
 Homogenization and optimal design.
 Topics covered include periodic homogenization, G- and H-convergence, Gamma-convergence, G-closure problems, bounds on effective properties, and optimal composites.
-Instructor: Farrell; Part b not offered 2012–13.
+Not offered 2013–14.

 ACM 290 abc.
 Applied and Computational Mathematics Colloquium.
 1 unit; first, second, third terms.
 A seminar course in applied and computational mathematics.
 Weekly lectures on current developments are presented by staff members, graduate students, and visiting scientists and engineers.
 Graded pass/fail only.

 ACM 300.
 Research in Applied and Computational Mathematics.
 Units by arrangement.